HILLSBORO SCHOOL HISTORY

 The Hillsboro Elementary School was closed by Loudoun County Public Schools after the 2015-2016 school year.

 The Round school is now occupied by the Hillsboro Charter Academy, and started with Trisha Ybarra-Peters as the principal in the fall of 2016.
-Mark Wertheimer, the current principal, came on July of 2017.
+Mark Wertheimer came on July of 2017 and the current principal is Paul Vickers, who joined HCA in July 2020.

 Today, Hillsboro is faced with new technology and a rapidly growing school system in Loudoun County.
 The community has a long history of support for education, beginning before the Commonwealth of Virginia recognized the need for and provided a law to establish free public education in the commonwealth.
 Hillsboro School will continue to seek community support as we face these new challenges.